edissyum/opencapture/README.md

     /path/to/capture/ IN_CLOSE_WRITE,IN_MOVED_TO /var/www/html/opencaptureforinvoices/bin/scripts/launch_SPLITTER.sh $@/$#

 # LICENSE
-Open-Capture for Maarch is released under the GPL v3.
+Open-Capture for Invoices is released under the GPL v3.